 This is just one of our ways to enjoy our stash of Hatch Green Chili.
-With refried beans, a fried egg and a flour tortilla, you’ve got a killer Southwestern breakfast.
+Green Chili and Eggs with refried beans on a flour tortilla, you’ve got a killer Southwestern breakfast.

 Remember all those containers of Colorado Style Hatch Green Chili that I’ve hoarded in my freezer?
 I have about fifteen of them that hold about two cups each.
 I’ve also made a couple large batches of refried beans and divided those into small freezer containers.
 Grabbing one of each and simply thawing them out in the refrigerator overnight and the next morning we’re enjoying an easy to prepare Southwestern breakfast.
 Here’s how.